 While the onions are cooking, we can wash and finely chop the mushrooms.
 I like to chop them to about the same size as the onions, but you can slice them if you prefer.
 Some people don’t like mushrooms, so you can totally omit them from the recipe without taking much away.
 Add the mushrooms to the pan and cook for just 1-2 minutes.
 Again, just to allow them to soften a little.
 We don’t want to over cook the mushrooms, or else they start to get watery and will ruin the dish.

 Once the mushrooms have cooked, we can add the tomatoes and the herbs to the pan.
 At the same time, we can add the pasta to the pan as well.
-At this point, the idea is just to ensure the pasta and tomatoes get tossed together and get evenly distributed.
+At this point, the idea is just to ensure that everything gets tossed together and gets evenly distributed.
 We do not want to cook the tomatoes.
 Once tomatoes cook, they get juicy and we do not want that.
-We just cook the pasta with the tomatoes for about 1-2 minutes.
+We just cook them for about 1-2 minutes.

 Simple Orzo with Cherry TomatoesCourse: EntreeCuisine: ItalianDifficulty: Easy

 This delicious yet simple orzo with cherry tomato and fresh herbs is a perfect summer recipe.
-It pairs well with all kinds of protein of choice.
+It pairs well with all kinds of proteins of choice.

 1 cup uncooked orzo